data-exp-lab/yt_xarray_NASA_SMD_2024/README.md

-# yt_xarray_NASA_SMD_2024
+# yt_xarray: Facilitating Software Reuse Between Space and Earth Sciences

-Detailed materials for "yt_xarray: Facilitating Software Reuse Between Space and Earth Sciences", presented at the 2024 NASA SMD workshop
+Detailed materials for "yt_xarray: Facilitating Software Reuse Between Space and Earth Sciences", presented at the Software for the NASA SMD Workshop, May 7-9, 2024.